Does your church need a social media program? The answer is a resounding “Yes!” Or, more specifically, “Yes, as long as you get it right.”

 Church Social Media – Tips, Strategies & ROI

-Define your objectives.
+Define your goals.
 Do you hope to grow your congregation?
 Raise money?
 Reach out to the community or to a particular age group?
 Communicate your conviction that a faith-driven life adds meaning and richness to our lives?
 All of the above?

 Too many times, organizations, not only churches, start using social media without a clear understanding of what they hope to accomplish.
 This results in scattered, unfocused posts that do little to engage followers.